AutoScout24/s3-website-tasks/README.md

 All tasks return a `Promise` object.

-#### `checkForInternalDeadLinks({rootFolder, thirdLevelDomain, secondLevelDomain, urlPathPrefixes})`
+#### `checkForInternalDeadLinks({rootDirectory, thirdLevelDomain, secondLevelDomain, urlPathPrefixes})`

-* **rootFolder** - Folder to be scanned for html files
+* **rootDirectory** - Directory to be scanned for html files
 * **thirdLevelDomain** - Third level domain of the FQDN (default: www)
 * **secondLevelDomain** - Second level domain of the FQDN (e.g. autoscout24)
 * **urlPathPrefixes** - Optional array of URL path prefixes (both content and assets, default: \[\])

-Scans all html files found in `rootFolder` for internal dead links.
+Scans all html files found in `rootDirectory` for internal dead links.
 Both relative and absolute urls are taking into account.  **Relative URLs are only supported for paths starting with /**.
 Links are internal if at least their `thirdLevelDomain` and `secondLevelDomain` match the provided arguments.
 Additionally, if `urlPathPrefixes` are provided a link URL path needs to start with one of them to count as internal.

 The function yields a list `DeadLinksByFile` objects which have the following structure: `{filename, deadLinks}`.